 3) No water coming out from the holes

-This is most like due to mineral build-up or debris.
-If the system in question is connected to the sprinkler system, get the help of a professional.
+Suppose no water flows from the emitters, most likely due to mineral build-up or debris.
+If the system in question connects to the sprinkler system, get the help of a professional.
 Otherwise, try to locate the clogged hole and use a thin needle to unclog it.
 You can also flush the system by opening the end side, then turn it on to let the water wash it off.